-While enjoying an alcoholic beverage once in a while is fine, too much of it can be bad thing.
+While enjoying an alcoholic beverage once in a while is fine, too much of it can be a bad thing.

 Besides giving you a bad hangover, drinking too much can seriously harm your gums and teeth – especially when consumed on a frequent basis.
 And since most people drink at least socially, it’s a good idea to be aware of the effects of alcohol on your oral health.